Cirkit Designer Logo

 Common Issues and Solutions

-• Ensure SDA and SCL lines are correctly connected to the microcontroller.
+• Ensure the SDA and SCL lines are correctly connected to the microcontroller.

-• Check for proper pull-up resistors on the I2C lines.
+• Verify that pull-up resistors are present on the I2C lines.

-• Confirm that the pins are correctly configured as input or output.
+• Confirm that the pins are correctly configured as input or output in the code.

 • Check for loose or incorrect connections to the GPIO pins.

-• Ensure the interrupt pins (INT A or INT B) are connected to the microcontroller.
+• Ensure the INTA/INTB pins are connected to interrupt-capable pins on the microcontroller.

-• Verify that interrupt functionality is enabled in the MCP23017 configuration.
+• Verify that interrupt-on-change is enabled for the desired pins in the code.

 • Ensure the total current drawn by all GPIO pins does not exceed 125mA.